© 2024 Hawaiʻi Public Radio

 The Falls of Clyde began sinking in Honolulu harbor last week.
 The 280-foot iron-hulled sailing ship has been moored in Honolulu Harbor for decades, physically deteriorating in the process.
 A deadline is fast approaching to remove the vessel, but the plan to do so has yet to be finalized.

-Workers at Falls of Clyde in 2019.
+FILE - Workers at the Falls of Clyde in 2019.

 Credit Ryan Finnerty